Meet The Team

 Gary Reynolds (ROV pilot / instructor) is married and enjoys camping, hiking, photography and working with young people.
 He is a Vietnam veteran who retired from the military after 26 years of service.
 While in the Air Force, Gary taught photography.
 Gary has been a Boy Scout leader for over 20 years.
 He worked for the State of Illinois for 35 years in Multi-Media.

 Braedon Young is from Columbus, Ohio.
 He graduated from Miami University, Oxford, Ohio in 2015 with a degree in Cognitive Psychology and is a certified WFR (Wilderness First Responder).
 After working indoor jobs for too long, Braedon is stoked to spend his time sharing his love of the outdoors.
 In his free time Braedon climbs rocks, reads, and walks in the woods.
+He started working at the OEC in the spring of 2017.

 Pat Doran provides lifeguard protection for the OEC canoe activities.
 She has a teaching certificate and a graduate degree from Western MI University.
 Pat’s real love lies in water activities: both “soft” water as she trains lifeguards, teaches swimming, windsurfing, and sailing and “hard” water as she teaches skiing, snowboarding in western resorts in the winter.
 Her Shetland companions are certified in Search and Rescue (SAR) and therapy dog work.
 When she is off the water, Pat teaches dog agility classes and coaches a sponsored competition Agility team and her new love: Dog dancing.